MrDataPsycho/dash-engine/README.md

 using Dash Engine now we made it fairly easy to deploy dash apps in a minute.

 ## History
-The project is derived from a POC in Socialbakers.
+The project is derived from a POC in *Socialbakers*.
 We were doing a lot of adhoc stuff for sales and marketing to generate csv reports and visuals.
 So we want them to have a self service platform, where they can change the parameters and get these kind of reports without bothering the Analytics Team with such simple request.
 Soon we realise